teja3596/Bike-Rental-Demand-Prediction/README.md

-# Bike-Rental-Demand-Prediction
+# Bike-Rental-Demand-Forecasting
- To predict the demand of bikes in each hour based on the past data.
+ To forecast the demand of bikes in each hour based on the past data.